Find Out More

 Functions of the BACN

 The British Association of Cosmetic Nurses was established in 2010 following restructuring at The Royal College of Nursing.
 It is a ‘not for profit’ association seeking charitable status with an elected Board and Regional Group Leaders.
-From a small start in 2010 it had grown, by 2018, to a membership of 700+ members, all nurses with a passion for what they do and a desire to be part of a specialist community, working together with common goals.
+From a small start in 2010, in 2019 to a membership of 700+ members, all nurses with a passion for what they do and a desire to be part of a specialist community, working together with common goals.

 The BACN - Key Current Functions: